uvarc/rc-learning/content/slides/WR_rivanna_intro/index.md

 ---
 title: "WR Introduction to Rivanna"
-summary: An introduction to using the Rivanna system
+summary: WR An introduction to using the Rivanna system
 authors: [uvarc]
 slides:
   theme: white